Video: Learn about the Juvenile Justice and Delinquency Prevention Act

 - Enhanced and amended the Jail Removal and DSO core requirements by further defining the VCO Exception and providing more details for the Rural Exception.

-- The Missing Children's Assistance Act was added as Title IV under the JJDPA and called for the creation of a national toll-free line to report information regarding the location of a missing child and established a national resource center and clearinghouse to provide technical assistance to law enforcement, families and other stakeholders in locating and recovering missing children.
+- Established the Missing Children's Assistance Act as Title IV of the JJDPA, which called for the creation of a national toll-free line to report information regarding the location of a missing child and established a national resource center and clearinghouse to provide technical assistance to law enforcement, families, and other stakeholders in locating and recovering missing children.

 1988 - JJDPA modified (Pub.
 L. No. 100-690) with the following amendments:

-- Established a new (under Part D) program to provide prevention and treatment programs relating to youth gangs, drug abuse, and drug trafficking.
+- Established a new program to provide prevention and treatment programs relating to youth gangs, drug abuse, and drug trafficking.

 1992 - JJDPA modified (Pub.
 L. No. 102-586) with the following amendments:

-- Established Title V - Incentive Grants for Local Delinquency Prevention Programs to support delinquency prevention programs and activities for youth who have had or are at risk of contact with the juvenile justice system.
+- Established the Incentive Grants for Local Delinquency Prevention Programs as Title V of the JJDPA to support delinquency prevention programs and activities for youth who have had or are at risk of contact with the juvenile justice system.

 - Emphasized prevention and treatment, family strengthening, graduated sanctions, and risk/need assessments.